 Tickets: All events are free, but ticketed.
 Please book your tickets through the British Library – here.

 Registration is now open!
 In The Dark @ HearSay International Audio Arts Festival, 21st – 23rd November 2014

 We are very exited to be collaborating with Grey Heron Media for the first ever HearSay Festival which will be taking place in November this year.
 The festival will be taking place in the beautiful mountain village of Kilfinane in Co.
 Limerick for three days and nights in November.

 This truly promises to be an audio festival like no other, with all sorts of wonderful audio delights to explore in unusual and unexpected ways.
-To find out more visit the HearSay website, and more details will be revealed over the coming months.
+To find out more visit the HearSay website and stay tuned for more news.